masukomi/mobtvse/README.md

 ### Planned
 The goal is to add support for:

 * Generation of static html files for fast serving, or tools for making that easily implementable.
 * [Mixpanel](http://mixpanel.com/)
 * The MetaWeblog API
 * Great features that HTML based blogging platforms like Wordpress have had for years.

 See [the major ToDo items here](https://github.com/masukomi/mobtvse/blob/experimental/ToDo.mkdn).

 ## The New Hotness
 Want the *latest* tweaks, the *bleeding edge* functionality?
 Check out the "experimental" branch.
 New changes are pushed to experimental where they are allowed to percolate for a little while to increase stability, and catch any wayward bugs before they're pushed to the "master" branch.
 This also helps to minimize the churn in the "master" branch.

+## Take it for a test drive!
+You can try out the recent changes from the "experimental" branch on our demo box, but **Please Note:** The demo is running on a free Heroku instance and may take a few seconds to boot up.
+For real-world performance you can see [the author's blog](http://weblog.masukomi.org).

+The home page is [here](http://blazing-rain-3059.herokuapp.com/) and the admin page is [here](http://blazing-rain-3059.herokuapp.com/admin)

+* username: username
+* password: password

 Free MongoDB hosts
 ==================